nanditaradha/Project_TV_Script_Generation/README.md

 	pip install torchvision
 	```

-3. Install a few required pip packages, which are specified in the requirements text file (including OpenCV).
+3. Install a few required pip packages,which are specified in the requirements text file (including OpenCV).
 ```
 pip install -r requirements.txt
 ```